econchick/roguelynn/_posts/2014-07-19-Explain-like-Im-5-DNS.md

 _443._tcp.www.example.com.
 IN TLSA ( 0 0 1 91751cee0a1ab8414400238a761411daa29643ab4b8243e9a91649e25be53ada )
 ```

-For funnies, let's take a look at one of the [available DANE test sites][testdane]:
+For funsies, let's take a look at one of the [available DANE test sites][testdane]:

 ```bash
 $ dig -t TLSA _443._tcp.www.fedoraproject.org